-The Juniata College library was founded 23 years after the college's inception, its evolution has been driven by dedicated individuals and a commitment to excellence.
-In 1907, Andrew Carnegie's generous donation paved the way for a new library building named Carnegie Hall, which later transformed into the Juniata College Museum of Art.
+The library has been a foundational piece of Juniata College since its inception in 1876.
+With $50 and a handmade bookcase, president Jacob M. Zuck worked to provide his first students with a reference library that would assist them in their classes.
+As the College grew, the library followed.
+After 31 years and multiple locations including Founders Hall, Andrew Carnegie's generous donation in 1907 paved the way for a new library building named Carnegie Hall, which later transformed into the Juniata College Museum of Art.
 By 1963, the vision of Beeghly Library materialized through the generosity of Leon Beeghly, an industrialist renowned for his philanthropic endeavors.

 In a step toward elevating the academic experience, the Juniata College Library embarked on a transformative journey in 2016.
 With groundbreaking enthusiasm, we initiated the expansion and enhancement of our library, poised to evolve into the Statton Learning Commons.
-This ambitious project seeks to redefine the learning landscape, creating an environment that fosters collaboration, innovation, and boundless exploration.
+This ambitious project has sought to redefine the learning landscape and build on the historic keystone that the library has provided at Juniata College to create an environment that fosters collaboration, innovation, and boundless exploration.

 Commons A rendering